prakaa/phd_thesis/source/10_lit_review.md

 ##### The relationship between active power balance & AC frequency

-Because synchronous machines are present in most power systems, system active power balance is closely tied to the system's AC frequency.
+The presence of synchronous machines in most power systems means that system active power balance is closely tied to the system's AC frequency.
 During steady state operation, synchronous machines rotate at a *synchronous speed* ($N_s$) that is proportional to the nominal system frequency ($f$) ([@eq:synch_speed]) [@chapmanElectricMachineryFundamentals2011]:

 $$N_s = \frac{120f}{P}$$ {#eq:synch_speed}

 where $N_s$ is the synchronous speed in revolutions per minute, $P$ is the number of (rotor) magnetic poles and $f$ is the electrical frequency in hertz.

-The link between active power imbalance and synchronous speed/system frequency can be elucidated by examining synchronous machine dynamics.
+The link between active power balance and synchronous speed/system frequency can be elucidated by examining synchronous machine dynamics.
 In a synchronous generator (coal-fired, gas-fired and hydro generators), the interaction between the interacting magnetic fields of the rotor and stator produces an electromagnetic torque ($T_e$) on the rotor that opposes the mechanical torque ($T_m$) supplied by a prime mover (e.g. steam turbine) ([@fig:synch_torques]). [@eq:swing], which is an energy balance variation of what is known as the *swing equation*, shows that if there is a transient increase in the electrical load of the power system (equivalent to an increase in $P_e$ and thus $T_e$), the rotor of a synchronous generator will begin to decelerate as its stored kinetic energy is converted to electrical energy [@graingerPowerSystemAnalysis1994; @elgerdElectricEnergySystems1971].

 $$J\omega_{sm}\frac{d\omega_{sm}}{dt} = P_m - P_e$$ {#eq:swing}